LaunchCode-Education-Archived/liftoff-OLD/demo-projects/event-log/README.md

 ### Sprint 3 Review and Retrospective

-In the final week of spring 3, Chris completed the following stories:
+In the final week of sprint 3, Chris completed the following stories:

 - As a logged-in user, I can edit event details so I can fix mistakes and add information after the event has been created.
 - As a logged-in user, when when viewing the main listing of events, I can click on an event row to see the event details.